-A study in-depth of the principles of religious education: the notions of person, revelation, faith,
+A study in-depth of the principles of religious education: the notions of person, revelation, faith, the church and sacrament.
+A study of the relation-

 REST 431 Man's Search for Meaning

 Man's search for meaning in modern life.
 Discussion based on selected books concerning critical areas in the life cycle as calling for a religious response.
 Offered at least once in three years.